ofiwg/libfabric/man/fi_endpoint.3.md

   the source endpoint is also considered a destination endpoint.
 This is the default completion mode for such operations.

+*FI_COMMIT_COMPLETE*
+: Indicates that a completion should not be generated (locally or at the peer) until the result of an operation have been made persistent.
+  A completion guarantees that the result is both available and durable, in the case of power failure.

+  This completion mode applies only to operations that target persistent memory regions over reliable endpoints.
+This completion mode is experimental.

 *FI_MULTICAST*
 : Indicates that data transfers will target multicast addresses by default.
   Any fi_addr_t passed into a data transfer operation will be treated as a